-Knowledge about the Mind.
-There are three rather limited sources of knowledge about the human mind.
+There are three sources of knowledge about the conscious human mind.
 The first is introspection, which involves you concentrating on your own thought processes, and discovering how they operate.
-It's as though you have an eye in your mind that gives you direct access to your mental landscape, just as your real eyes give you direct access to the world of vision.
+It is as though you have an eye in your mind that gives you direct access to your mental landscape, just as your real eyes give you direct access to the world of vision.
 Through introspection, for example, you might explore the nature of your beliefs and feelings, or why you choose one course of action over another.
 This approach is sometimes called "folk-psychology" or "commonsense intuition".
 Regardless of the name it goes by, philosophers and psychologists alike are suspicious about what people claim to know about their minds through introspection.
-There's no guidebook for you to follow when conducting an introspective investigation of your mind, and I'm forced to take you at your word for what you report, since I can't enter into your mind to confirm it.
+There is no guidebook for you to follow when conducting an introspective investigation of your mind, and I am forced to take you at your word for what you report, since I cannot enter into your mind to confirm it.

-A second source of knowledge about the mind is our behavior: how we act tells us much about what we're thinking or feeling.
+A second source of knowledge about the mind is our behavior: how we act tells us much about what we are thinking or feeling.
 If you cry, that tells us that you are experiencing sadness.
 If you have a gleaming smile, that tells us that you are happy.
-What we infer from your behavior might not always be accurate: you might cry because you're happy, or smile to hide your sadness.
+What we infer from your behavior might not always be accurate: you might cry because you are happy, or smile to hide your sadness.
 Nevertheless, the benefit of looking at behavior is that we don't have to take your word for what we see: your conduct is open to public inspection.

-Three Features of Mental Experiences.
-Much of the discussion in the philosophy of mind focuses on three specific features that mental experiences presumably have, namely, they seem to be private, non-localizable, and intentional.
-Certainly not all philosophers agree with this list, but they are invariably the starting point for debates on the nature of mental experiences.
+When philosophers explore the nature of human consciousness, there are three specific features that they commonly ascribe to conscious experiences, namely, that they are private, non-localizable, and intentional.
+Certainly not all philosophers agree with this list, but they are invariably the starting point for debates about how consciousness arises.